-The Molonglo Valley is not flat and that has been well known – and it does cause problems.
+The Molonglo Valley is not flat and that is well known but it does cause problems.
 In Molonglo 3, on the north of the river, the gradients can be a challenge.

 While the John Gorton Drive Bridge is well known by now, another river crossing has barely been mentioned.
 Minister Steel’s presentation last night at the Molonglo Valley Community Forum shed a little light on the subject.

 Riding along Pipe Flat through the Molonglo Valley is a great ride.
 It is relatively flat and very scenic.
 It has become more difficult to pass the building sites at Whitlam and Namarag.
 Care is required on Coppins Crossing Road.

+The west crossing of the Molonglo River is a hotspot where it all comes together.
 Many decisions need to be made around this strategic hotspot where Molonglo north and south meets Molonglo east and west, and the river is between.

-The planning for the John Gorton Drive Bridge has come out of the shadows – The funding promised at the ACT Election has been announced and the development application documents have been released.
-The construction costs will be about $177 million (June 2020 estimate).Continue reading “John Gorton Drive Bridge 2021 update”
+The planning for the John Gorton Drive Bridge has come out of the shadows.
+The funding promised at the ACT Election has been announced and the development application documents released.
+The construction costs will be about $177 million with an opening expected in 2025.

 The Coppins Crossing is a river level crossing on the Molonglo River built to rural road standards and only suitable for low volumes of traffic.
 As a north-south corridor and part of the Molonglo development, the traffic volumes along Coppins Crossing Road are high.